dyrector-io/dyrectorio/get-started/dyrector.io-within-your-workflows/roles-in-dyrector.ios-workflow.md

+---
+description: >-
+  To better understand responsibilities revolving dyrector.io, read how each stakeholder in your SDLC interacts with the platform.
+---

 # Roles in dyrector.io’s workflow

 There are four roles involved in dyrector.io’s workflow.
 These are Developers, Release Managers, SysAdmins / DevOps Engineers and Stakeholders.
 Based on their responsibilities, they interact differently with dyrector.io.